InPersonAnalysis/customer_review_capston/README.md

     -The "So What?": On a high level, better conclusions regarding areas in which a given hotel is doing well can be drawn from the positive reviews than those that can be drawn on areas in which that same hotel is underperforming as reported in the negative reviews.
 Given that these are luxury hotels ($$$), the flatness of sentiment scores on negative reviews could be attributed to a customer's tendency to want to reinforce their belief that they made a good purchase.

 - Our LDA model identified dominant topics associated with the reviews for each hotel.
 Mapping of topic cluster segregations for positive and negative reviews also mirrored patterns found in sentiment analysis: negative reviews did not produce discernible clusters while positive reviews produced clearly stratified clusters.
 We found that the majority of positive reviews focus on (Topic 0) while the most negative topic mentioned in the reviews is (Topic -A).
-    -The "So What?": Topics identified by our LDA model can provide a hotelier immediate insight on where to focus improvement efforts.
+    -The "So What?": Topics identified by our LDA model can provide a hotelier with immediate insight on where to focus improvement efforts.

 **Next Steps:**
+- SHAP sentiment analysis
+- Different topic modeling algorithms:
+  - Latent Semantic Analysis
+  - Non-negative Matrix Factorization
+- Different topic model hyperparameters, vectorizers (TF/IDF)